antoinebeland/d3-simple-gauge/README.md

 it work with D3.js v5, and I restructured the code to make it more flexible.
 Thanks to the original author for its work.

+A [demo](https://www.antoinebeland.com/d3-simple-gauge/) of the gauge is available on my personal website.

 Quick Start
 -----------
 The first step you need to do before to use the script is to include [D3.js v5](https://github.com/d3/d3) in your